 Overall: 5 1/8 x 5 1/8 x 1/4 in. ( 13 x 13 x 0.6 cm )

-Tin-glazed earthenware tile with painted blue and white decoration; buff-colored body with white glaze; figure on horseback with shield; fleur-de-lis corner motifs; tile broken and upper edge restored and infilled.
+Tin-glazed earthenware tile with painted blue and white decoration; buff-colored body with bluish-white glaze; rondel with biblical scene of two figures in landscape, one on left kneeling and being blessed by figure on right; ox-head corner motifs; tile broken with restoration and infill to top and right side.

 Gift of George W. W. Houghton